CLICK CHICKADEE TO LIKE US

 of this bird and why it might well be called Mrs.

-The meeting will be held at 7:30 PM on Wednesday, November 11, at the Christ Lutheran Church
+The meeting will be held at 7:30 PM on Wednesday, February 10, at the Christ Lutheran Church located in the

 This talk is co-sponsored by the Randall Davey Audubon Center.